bad.el boxing after dark for GNU Emacs

 program: bad-studio

-The studio running in a no-graphics terminal, the poor man's transparency works in mysterious ways.
+The studio running in a text-only, no-graphics terminal, the poor man's transparency works in mysterious ways.

 bad.el in kitty